alainivars/utils2devops/docs/bins.rst

     started...
     usage:
-      docker-machine-cluster [-h | --help] To get this help docker-machine-cluster [-c | --create x]
+      docker-machine-cluster [-h | --help] To get this help docker-machine-cluster [-c | --create x] [-m | --mask y] Where x is the number of node to create/add.
-          Where x is the number of manager node to create/add in the swarm. docker-machine-cluster [-d | --destroy x]
+          Where y is the mask of the node: example: node- or server-, default is node. docker-machine-cluster [-d | --destroy x] [-m | --mask y] Where x is the number of node to destroy.
-          Where x is the number of manager node to create/add in the swarm.
+          Where y is the mask of the node: example: node. or server., default is node.

 Create a cluster of 4 node::

-    ./utils2devops/bin/docker-machine-cluster.sh -c 5
+    ./utils2devops/bin/docker-machine-cluster.sh -m node. -c 5

 Destroy it::

-    ./utils2devops/bin/docker-machine-cluster.sh -d 5
+    ./utils2devops/bin/docker-machine-cluster.sh -m node. -d 5

 .. _ref-create-sw: